Publication

 She's already set up to be an incredible character.
 Within the fiction:

-- Yar has *sever* childhoood trauma, including witnessing her parents deaths.
+- Yar has *severe* childhoood trauma, including witnessing her parents deaths.

 - It's heavily implied that Yar was sexually assaulted as a child or teen, or at least lived in constant fear of sexual assault.